Lxiangyue/academic-web/content/publication/conference-ICRA/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this paper, we explore the novel intersection constraint of straight lines for structure reconstruction.
-First, the Ray-Point-Ray feature is proposed to represent the intersection of two straight lines.
-Second, an efficient solver is designed for the camera pose estimation, which leverages the perpendicularity and intersection of straight lines.
-Third, we build a stereo visual odometry based on RPR features, and evaluate it on the simulation and real datasets.
+And (1) Ray-Point-Ray feature is proposed to represent the intersection of two straight lines.
+(2) An efficient solver is designed for the camera pose estimation.
+(3) We build a stereo visual odometry based on RPR features, and evaluate it on simulation and real datasets.

 tags:
 - Source Themes